Thursday, December 22, 2016

 “Brave” has an uplifting message about improving the connection between mothers and daughters, however turning your mom into a bear is completely impossible, unless it’s in animation.
 Elinor is understandable, under the circumstances.
 However, Merida is nowhere near being a typical fairy-tale princess.
 Ebert mentioned, “Having flatly rejected the three suitors proposed by her family, she is apparently prepared to go through life quite happily without a husband, and we can imagine her in later years, a weathered and indomitable Amazon queen, sort of a Boudica for the Scots.”
 “Brave” looks like it doesn’t deal with her as a girl and makes her into a sort of a token boy.

 In the end, people really seemed to have hated this movie, making it feel really underrated.
-However, when I saw this when it came out, I didn’t hate it at all, and don’t hate it to this day.
+However, when I saw this when it came out in the theaters with my sister, I didn’t hate it at all, and don’t hate it to this day.
 It’s not one of Pixar’s best, but it’s nowhere being one of the worse, or the absolute worst.
 I actually think it’s honestly one of the good ones.
 The reason why is because I understand the story is a typical story that we have seen countless times in other Disney movies, but here there is something bigger than that.
 It showcases how realistically parents and kids constantly argue over things because they don’t seem to understand one another, but overtime they do come to an understanding.
 Children will thank their parents after understanding how hard they were on them and parents will realize that there were times that they may had gone too far and will apologize for not understanding what the child was trying to say.
 This works both ways, if you think about it.
 Ask any parent and their child this and they’ll tell you that’s exactly what they went through.
 So I say go out and see this movie and don’t hate on it because it’s actually a good one for the whole family to sit down and watch.
 Like “Cars 2,” it’s an underrated Pixar movie that was hated, but isn’t as bad as everyone says it is.

 Check in tomorrow when we look at the only prequel Pixar ever made (unless they don’t have another prequel decided yet in their plans) in “Disney’s Pixar Month.”